 We often find that near misses are very rarely reported, and actually brushed off.
 We tend to find there are several recurring reasons why they are not reported:

 - Fear of blame – no one likes being singled out or used as an example of what not to do.
 This leads to people sweeping things under the rug

-- ‘She’ll be right’ attitude – maybe this is our attitude but many tradies think a near miss is not worth reporting cause an accident didn’t happen or it was small
+- ‘She’ll be right’ attitude – maybe this is our Aussie attitude but many tradies think a near miss is not worth reporting because an incident didn’t happen or it was small.

-- Lack of leadership – if our managers aren’t diligent and reporting small risks or near misses then why would the rest of the team
+- Lack of leadership – if our managers aren’t diligent and don’t report small risks or near misses then why would the rest of the team

 Don’t take near misses lightly.
 Report the incident as soon as it happens with the HazardCo App.